Jacob Stallings

-Jacob Daniel Stallings (born December 22, 1989) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Miami Marlins, Colorado Rockies, and Baltimore Orioles.
-Stallings made his MLB debut in 2016.
+Jacob Daniel Stallings (born December 22, 1989) is an American former professional baseball catcher who currently works in the Pittsburgh Pirates' front office.
+He played in Major League Baseball (MLB) for the Pirates, Miami Marlins, Colorado Rockies, and Baltimore Orioles from 2016 to 2025.
 In 2021, he won the Gold Glove Award and Fielding Bible Award.

 Amateur career

 Stallings attended Brentwood Academy in Brentwood, Tennessee, and the University of North Carolina, where he played college baseball for the Tar Heels.
 In 2009 and 2010, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 The Cincinnati Reds selected Stallings in the 42nd round of the 2011 MLB draft, but he did not sign and returned to North Carolina for his senior year.